 Please provide make/model of existing condensate return pumps.
 It appears they are an integral package to the condensate tanks.

-Packaged pumps are Sterlco, Can COR Confirm specific model?
+Packaged pumps are Sterlco, Sterling Steam Control Products Model 0422536-JDAX

 23 50 11 2.2 Feedwater Deaerator with Storage Tank and Accessories is included in the project specifications, however the storage tank is to remain.
 Please advise if the Government’s intent is to get a new deaerator.